devbk007/coco-single-class-download/README.md

 Download specific image class as well as its annotation from the COCO dataset for Tensorflow Object Detection.

 ## Steps:

-   Can visit this article for more understanding on installation : https://baizel.medium.com/how-to-download-images-and-annotations-of-a-single-object-class-from-coco-dataset-6d0ae8ee8c42
+[visit this article for more understanding on installation]:https://baizel.medium.com/how-to-download-images-and-annotations-of-a-single-object-class-from-coco-dataset-6d0ae8ee8c42

 1. Clone the repository